jacksbrand/jacksbrand/README.md

 🗺️ I am currently working on a secret project to do with mapping which I look forward to sharing with the world 🌎.

 I have a side passion for all things automated and machine learned.
-I wasn't wearing any glasses when a computer generated my profile picture.. 'definately looks to be a villan 🦹.
+I wasn't wearing any glasses when a computer generated my profile picture.. 'definitely looks to be a villan 🦹.

 <div align="left">
   <img src="https://img.shields.io/badge/react-61DAFB?style=for-the-badge&logo=react&logoColor=white">